estryker/coderclub/lessons/lesson8.md

 # Ruby Functions

+## No computer portion

+Repeat the index card lesson with functions from blockly.

+Why would we want to use functions?

 ## Guided lesson

 Previously, we have written a program to prompt a user for input, repeating until they get it right.

 [1-2-3 shoot!](http://coderclub-rails.herokuapp.com/try/ruby/18u4ig8)

 If we do this a lot, we might want to make a function: